All Episodes

 It's a solid airplane.

-Uh now wait a minute, people may not get the uh impact.
+People may not get the impact.

 Wow, that's amazing.

-It's the only plane I've ever flown that it has normally when you go to the manual that says, you know, you can only fly at 30 knot crosswind or whatever.
+Normally, when you go to the manual, it says, you know, you can only fly at 30-not crosswind or whatever.

 The triple seven has no designated crosswind.

-I mean it can it's a flying marvel.
+I mean, it can, it's a flying marvel.

-So they must have been coming down like a rock then.
+Well, they must have been coming down like a rock then.

-That you know the plane.
+But the plane.

-So they were eyeballing it basically.
+So they were eyeballing it, basically.

-And normally it's just kind of click, and you just kind of aim at the runway, but then you're expecting the auto throttles to be there for you.
+And normally it's just kind of click, and you just kind of aim at the runway.

 Well, that's scary.